Chris-Buzz/Buzzy-The-Llama-Download/README.md

 # 🦙 Buzzy The Llama

-Buzzy The Llama is a fun and interactive app designed to replace doom scrolling with engaging learning experiences.
+Download page for Buzzy The Llama, a fully working, offline, chat application.

 ---